oncody/civ-board-game-2010/README.md

 accompanying wonder marker.
 This rule was omitted from the first printing of the rulebook by accident.
 Even an obsolete Wonder must be replaced if you want to build a new Wonder in a city that already has one.
-Devote to the Arts
+* Devote to the Arts
+  * Gain 1 culture
+  * Gain 1 additional culture if your city is a metropolis
-Gain 1 culture
+  * Gain 1 additional culture for each culture token in your outskirts
-Gain 1 additional culture for each culture token in your outskirts Gain 1 additional culture for each culture token your scout has if not in your outskirts) Harvest a single resource in your city’s outskirts Note that a player cannot harvest a given resource if the market is out of that type of resource, and a city may only harvest one resource per action.
+  * Gain 1 additional culture for each culture token your scout has if not in your outskirts)
+* Harvest a single resource in your city’s outskirts
+  * Limited by the finite number of resources
-Start a building program
+* Start a building program
 Place a building program marker on the city
 A city cannot have more than one building program marker on it at a time The marker stays on the city until a figure, unit, building, or wonder is produced